Onboard Optimization and Learning: A Survey: Introduction

+The summarization of this survey paper’s taxonomy is presented in Table~\ref{tab:taxonomy}, which provides a synthesized overview of how each aspect is analyzed throughout this review.
+The taxonomy is organized across four critical system dimensions, including performance constraints, latency \& communication, and hardware adaptability, each representing distinct challenge in onboard AI deployment for optimized learning.
+The table employs qualitative indicators: {H (Helps), N (Neutral/Mix), and U (Hurts)}, to denote whether the discussed aspects and techniques are generally beneficial, have limited or context-dependent influence, or tend to introduce additional system-level burdens, respectively.
 By structuring onboard learning around these core aspects, this survey provides a comprehensive review of the methodologies optimizing AI for edge computing.
 The remainder of this paper is organized as follows.
 Section~\ref{sec:model_compression} explores techniques for model compression and efficiency.
 Section~\ref{sec:efficient_inference} discusses inference optimization strategies.
 Section~\ref{sec:decentralized_learning} covers decentralized and adaptive learning methods.
 Section~\ref{sec:security_privacy} examines security and privacy considerations.
 Section ~\ref{advanced_topics} presents emerging advanced topics for optimized onboard learning.
-The survey concludes with an overview and discussion of future directions for onboard AI.
+The survey concludes with an overview and discussion of future directions for onboard AI \footnote{Terms such as on-device learning, onboard learning, and edge-based learning or edge AI are often used interchangeably in the existing literature.
+In this paper, we will use 'onboard learning' for standardization.}.

+\textbf{Contributions.} Compared with existing surveys on edge AI, model compression, and federated learning, this work adopts an explicitly onboard-centric and cross-layer perspective.
+Its main contributions can be summarized as follows. \begin{itemize} \item Structured review of onboard and edge-native learning techniques across model compression, inference optimization, decentralized and continual learning, security, and deployment frameworks, with emphasis on operation under strict resource constraints. \item Established unified view of how constraints on computation, memory, energy, and communication delimit the feasible design space of optimized onboard learning systems. latency, communication, and hardware heterogeneity. \item Synthesized interdependency and recurring quantitative trends to show how state-of-the-art techniques interact in realistic onboard pipelines for system-level insight rather than a purely descriptive enumeration of methods. \end{itemize}

+\textbf{Review Scope and Selection.} This survey systematically investigates how AI models are being optimized, trained, and deployed on resource-constrained edge devices, addressing the research question, \textit{"What techniques enable optimized onboard learning while maintaining model performance under hardware constraints?"} Following the PRISMA flow diagram for literature inclusion (shown in Figure\ref{fig_0}), We searched WoS, IEEE Xplore, ACM Digital Library, ArXiv, and SpringerLink for works published between 2016 to 2025.
+The initial query retrieved 970 papers.
+After screening for quality (preferring Q1-level journals and CORE-ranked conferences) and relevance to onboard (on-device/edge) AI, 283 papers were retained for analysis.
+Overall, the literature searching criteria and queries are broadly described below: